 One of the first decisions you’ll have to make in buying water heaters in Portland is what fuel source you’re appliance is going to use.

-Here are some of the basics to comparing gas and electric water heating.
-Keep in mind that every home is different, so you’ll want a recommendation from someone who is familiar with your particular set-up.
+Here are some of the basics for comparing gas and electric water heating.
+Keep in mind that every home is different, so you’ll want a recommendation from someone familiar with your particular setup.

 Pros & Cons: Gas vs. Electric Water Heaters